GRACE IS GOING HOME

 What happens if, for some reason, we are not able to complete the project in two years?

-If at the end of our two-year campaign we have insufficient funds to complete our goal of owning our own building, the elders reserve the right to extend the campaign for up to 5 years.
-After 5 years the continuance of the campaign would be subject to a vote by the partners.
-If the decision is made to abandon our goal of building ownership for any reason, the funds collected will be evenly distributed amongst the three international ministry organizations we support; Faith Ministry, Addis Jemari, and Ubuntu.
+If at the end of our campaign the decision is made to abandon our goal of building construction for any reason, the funds collected will be evenly distributed amongst the three international ministry organizations we support: Faith Ministry, Addis Jemari, and Ubuntu.
 For those donors for whom this solution is less than ideal, they will have the following options:

 - To re-purpose the funds for the operating budget of Grace Raleigh.